Prevalenter/RAP/README.md

 # todo list

-1.add force sensor

-2.visualize the robot

 - [x] add force sensor
+- [x] visualize the robot
+- [ ] contact with the constant force
+- [ ] slove the problem of the breakdown of socket
+- [ ] multi camera calibration
-- [ ] visualize the robot
+- [ ] reconstruct the 3d  scebe